rideau-info.com

 Oliver's Ferry, August 20, 1830, by James Pattison Cockburn, Library and Archives Canada, 1989-259-1

-Personality issues seem to have been passed to John Oliver’s son William, who took up the reins of the ferry business.
-William seemed to have been almost universally disliked.
-He had many disagreements with his neighbours, which often turned violent.
-He made “attempts” on the wife of William McLean from across the river.
-On July 19 1842 his violent nature caught up with him when cattle from a neighbour, the Toomys, trespassed onto Oliver’s property.
+On July 19, 1842, his violent nature caught up with him when cattle from a neighbour, the Toomys, trespassed onto Oliver’s property.
 Oliver confronted the two Toomy brothers in a rage and struck one of them.
 The Perth Courier in its July 26, 1842 edition reported that the Toomys retreated to their home and that Oliver followed them there.
-One of the Toomys got a loaded gun and told Oliver to get back.
+One of the Toomys grabbed a loaded gun and told Oliver to get back.
 As Oliver tried to wrestle the gun from Toomy, the gun discharged, shooting Oliver through the heart.
 He was killed instantly.

 Reporter Rob Tripp of the Kingston Whig-Standard looked into the truth behind the legend in 2007.
-The papers of the era never actually reported bones being discovered when the building were torn down to make way for the bridge.
+The papers of the era never actually reported bones being discovered when the buildings were torn down to make way for the bridge.
 However, the Perth Courier, in 1873, the year when bids were being assembled for the construction of the bridge, did run a story reporting the “discovery of a human skeleton under the platform of a house near the wharf that was undergoing repairs.”
-Dr. Deslonges of Perth was asked to examine the bones which he reported to have lain the ground for as much as 25 to 30 years.
-Hence the kernel of a legend; a human skeleton, the right time period, a “profanely wicked” man – the legend of lost travellers at Oliver’s Ferry grew over time.
+Dr. Deslonges of Perth was asked to examine the bones which he reported to have lain in the ground for as much as 25 to 30 years.
+Hence the kernel of a legend: a human skeleton, the right time period, a “profanely wicked” man – the legend of lost travellers at Oliver’s Ferry grew over time.

-In the Kingston-Whig article, Rob points out a problem with the legend.
+In the Kingston Whig-Standard article, Tripp points out a problem with the legend.
 The discovery of a human skeleton actually took place in Petawawa, hundreds of miles away.
 Dr. Deslonges of Perth just happened to be visiting at the time and was asked to examine the bones, hence the report in the Perth Courier.
+No human bones have (as yet) been found in or under the buildings at Oliver’s Ferry.

 The End